 Proper Attire

-- Wear lightweight, loose-fitting, and light-colored clothing that allows for easy movement.
+- Wear lightweight, loose-fitting, and light-colored clothing that allows for easy movement when moving in hot weather.
 Avoid dark-colored clothing since this attracts sunlight and heat.

 - Be sure to wear comfortable, well-fitting shoes.
-Moving day is not the day to wear your favorite sandals or flip-flops.
+Moving day is not the day to wear your favorite sandals or flip-flops due to the safety risk.

 - Wear sunscreen to protect your skin.
 Sunburns cause your body to lose fluid and lessen your body’s ability to cool itself.